renaissance-benchmarks/renaissance/documentation/making-release.md

 At this point, the release is marked in the code base and from now on, the automatic version numbers will be relative to the latest version tag.
-Now is the time to build the artifacts that will be attached to the GitHub release and publish the releases on GitHub and on the Renaissance web site.
+Now is the time to build the artifacts that will be attached to the GitHub release and publish the releases on GitHub and on the Renaissance website.

 - [ ] Make sure you are using JDK8 to build the artifacts.
   - Even though we currently support LTS releases up to and including JDK17,